BrandTurner/FileUpload/README.md

 Here is a [live demo](http://brandturner.com/test).
 Please, do not upload too many files.
 Once this script is cloned/installed, it should work right out of the box.
 If you are having issues, you may need to change the permissions on the upload folder

+## Upload Parser
+While doing this project, it occured to me way to late that file upload is usually a blocking I/O operation and, thusly, would make the perfect use-case for leveraging Node on the server side.
+The server.js file was my attempt at using Node and I will probably finish that sometime tomorrow.
+I just wanted to explain why that server.js file was in the project.

 ## Next Steps
 So there's obviously a ton more that you can do with a file upload utility.
 Here is a list of my todo's: